bookishmusings/bookishmusings/content/reviews/2025/normalgossip.md

 ⭐⭐⭐⭐/5

-i had a blast reading this book. i think this is an early contender for a top ten reads this year for me, only because it's so entertaining and also super informative/well-researched. obviously, as a podcast host, the narration here is also excellent. no notes. i was sad that the book was over, which hasn't happened to me in a long time. thanks to netgalley and the publisher for the audio arc.
+i had a blast reading this book. i think this is an early contender for a top ten reads this year for me, only because it's so entertaining and also super informative/well-researched. obviously, as a podcast host, the narration here is also excellent. no notes. i was sad that the book was over, which hasn't happened to me in a long time.

+_Thanks to Netgalley and the publisher for the ARC_

 **If you like this post, don't forget to subscribe and share!**